laurenthebertdufresne/laurenthebertdufresne.github.io/_includes/edited.md

+*   Group science: The open-source study of higher-order networks with XGI
+    Nicholas W. Landry and **Laurent Hébert-Dufresne**
+    SIAM News (in press)

 *   The path of complexity
     **Laurent Hébert-Dufresne**, Antoine Allard, Joshua Garland, Elizabeth A. Hobson, and Luis Zaman
     npj Complexity 1 (1), 5 (2024)